 4. The Devil’s Arithmetic by Jane Yolen

-The use of flashback for 12-year-old Hannah from modern times into the horrors of a concentration camp makes this story less terrifying since you know that our young character will somehow survive.
+The use of flashbacks for 12-year-old Hannah from modern times into the horrors of a concentration camp makes this story less terrifying since you know that our young character will somehow survive.
 The details of life in a death camp are frighteningly realistic though.
-I am reading this myself very gingerly though anything written by Jane Yolen is excellent.

 Young Adult Holocaust Books for Tweens